Witiko/doctoral-thesis/main.md

 📖{information need}

-The participants competed in the formula search and full-text search with the same representation of information needs as in the MIR workshop.
+The participants competed in formula search and full-text search with the same representation of information needs as in the MIR workshop.
 Six teams participated in formula search and two in full-text search.